 I opted for vegetable tempura for starters, whilst Charlie had soup of the day.
 The tempura was delicious and the portion size very generous!
 I was actually so full by the end of it and only just managed to squeeze in a burger.
 I had the beetroot burger which was lovely, accompanied by sweet potato fries.
 Yum!
 It was a little more expensive than some of the other vegan restaurants we visited but still very fairly priced and worth it!

 I LOVE a good Indian, but all of our local ones here in Cambs don’t offer much in the way of vegan friendly dishes.
-I was buzzed to find Sanskar Nepal, and even better, a dedicated vegan menu.
+I was buzzed to find Sanskar Nepal in the centre of Lisbon, and even better, a dedicated vegan menu.
 We feasted on vegan cheese naan bread, onion bajis, vegetable korma, vegetable karai, saag aloo, poppadoms, and rice.
 You could say we went a little OTT but it was our final meal in Lisbon and we wanted to make it a good one!
 The food was delicious and I’d highly recommend this restaurant if you’re visiting Lisbon.
 Our bill only came to around 34 euros which we couldn’t believe, such fantastic value for money.

 If like us you decide to opt for self catered accommodation, you. might want to stock up on a few supplies.
 We discovered Go Natural via the Happy Cow app, a healthy supermarket stocking tonnes of vegan items!
 We grabbed some crisps, chocolate and cookies (yes, vital), but they also had lots of Taifun/meat replacement products and on-the-go sandwiches.
 There’s also a cafe within the supermarket but we didn’t eat there so I can’t comment on that.